dbush2765/Daily_Programmer/README.md

 -	[Challenge 134 [Easy] N-Digit Divisible:][2] Find the largest number with N digits that is divisible by M.
 -	[Challenge 132 [Easy] Greatest Common Divisor:][3] Find the greatest common divisor from any two given numbers.
+-	[Challenge 127 [Easy] McCarthy 91 Function:][4] Correctly use the McCarthy 91 Function with any given number.